 Of course Reverend Troy Perry is a preacher.
 He sounds like one.
-His voice booms smoothly.
+His voice booms smoothly, a rich riot of swooping cadences.
 His Southern accent remains in place, despite years of Californian living.
-More than one sentence ends with a “And I will tell you…”
+More than one sentence ends with a drawled, “And I will tell you…”

 On July 27th, Perry will celebrate his 80th birthday, and there’s a long, dramatic life to look back on which at its heart is about how one gay man who cherished his belief and faith in God did not believe—as he was constantly told—that God did not love him because he was gay.
 And to prove it, he created a church all of his own.